 3. Evaluate current research of key areas of rehabilitation approaches to common sports and dance injuries

 4. Screen, plan, prepare and deliver appropriate treatment and rehabilitation programmes for the late through to the functional phase of any sporting injury, including chronic, overuse injures

-5. Identify and differentiate treatment and rehabilitation modalities for late through to functional stages of injury healing, including chronic, overuse injures including prehabilitation considerations
+5. Identify, justify and differentiate treatment and rehabilitation modalities for late through to functional stages of injury healing, including chronic, overuse injures including prehabilitation considerations

 6. Plan, prepare and demonstrate a pre-discharge assessment for any injury across the sporting and dance spectrum

 The assessment strategy will include a 1,400 word literature review that will require students to critique current rehabilitation articles.
 Practical assessment (1) will use examiner-chosen topics for a seen scenario where the students will be required to plan, prepare and deliver a rehabilitation programme for early or intermediate rehabilitation and will run for 25 minutes and will include a viva where the student will justify their rehabilitation choices.
 Practical assessment (2) will use a seen scenario that the student will use to plan and implement a late/pre-discharge rehabilitation programme.
 A list of relevant research will need to be handed in one week prior to the exam which will then be used during the viva section to evaluate the research and differentiate between identified rehabilitation modalities.
 The assessment will run for 45 minutes.

 Students must obtain at least 40% to pass this module.
 In addition students must normally obtain at least 35% in each component of assessment within this module.
 A mark of between 35% and 39% may be compensated by other components if the performance in practical components is safe.
 If the module is passed on reassessment, then the maximum mark awarded will be 40%.
 Satisfactory attendance must be achieved for progression from this module to be awarded.